-From 30 June 2021 a new partnership begins between EQC and private insurers.
-This partnership means you'll have a single point of contact and be able to lodge your EQCover claim directly through your private insurer.
-They'll assess, manage, and settle the entire claim - including the EQCover portion - on behalf of EQC.
-So from 30 June 2021, contact your private insurer if you need to make a new EQCover claim.
+Since 30 June 2021, a range of private insurers manage EQCover claims on behalf of Toka Tū Ake EQC.
+This partnership means you'll have a single point of contact for all your insurance claims and will need to lodge your EQCover claim directly through your private insurer.
+If your EQCover claim is managed by your private insurer, you will need to contact them directly for your EQCover-related matters.